aws-samples/cdk-neptune-knowledge-graph/README.md

 for yourself to log in to the application.
 You should be automatically redirected to Cognito when you go to the web app.

-If you are doing local web development, you can put `jwt.id` from your cookies on the deployed instance into `web/js/config.js` to allow your local browser to use the deployed REST API.
+If you are doing local web development, you can put `jwt.refresh` from your cookies on the deployed instance into `web/js/config.js` `LOCAL_JWT` to allow your local browser to use the deployed REST API.